 How are food stamp benefits amounts calculated in Washington?

-A SNAP calculator can be a useful tool for determining whether you are eligible for assistance.
+A SNAP calculator can be a useful tool for determining whether you meet the requirements for assistance.
 In most cases, a food stamp calculator will not tell you how much assistance you can receive.
 Applying for benefits is the best way to determine whether you qualify, as well as your exact benefit amount.

 In general, the amount of SNAP assistance you receive is based on your household size and income.
 Your allotment may go up or down in the future if your eligibility changes.